VakhoKontridze/VCore/Documentation/CLEAN Networking/URLSession Examples.md

 #### Custom Error

-Custom error can be introduced to perform mapping.
+Custom error can be introduced to perform mapping:

 ```swift
 struct SomeInternalError: LocalizedError {